Should one refrigerate eggs?

 A glass of spicy peppadew mead.

-I personally have once in the thirteen years of keeping hens had what I think could have been a salmonella infection; it was unpleasant for a few nights but nothing more.
+I personally have once in the thirteen years of keeping hens had what I think could have been a salmonella infection; it was unpleasant for a few nights but nothing else.
 Now I just wash my hands rather more thoroughly; and the eggs too.
 We eat them within a day or two so there's no question of whether we should refrigerate them or not.

 There are concerns about commercial alcohol; pasteurisation kills all the friendly yeast cells.
 Even as little as one glass of wine per week increases the probability of cancer.
 However Blue Zone folk drink several glasses of natural wine like this mead daily with their meals; and enjoy incredibly long and zestful lives.